 Another such name is Arnulf Rainer, born just down the road from Vienna in 1929 (in Baden), and due to celebrate his 90th birthday in December, 2019.

-Such an occasion is as good an excuse as any to show some of the marvellous artwork that has made Rainer one of the world’s most influential post-WWII artists.
+Such an occasion is as good an excuse as any to show some of the artwork that has made Rainer one of the world’s most influential post-WWII artists.

 Dates and tickets

-The Arnulf Rainer exhibition begins on Friday, September 27th, 2019 and finishes January 19th, 2020.
+The Arnulf Rainer exhibition began on Friday, September 27th, 2019 and finishes January 19th, 2020.
 At the time of writing, the Albertina opens daily from 10am to 6pm (late opening on Wednesdays and Fridays).